Chris Petersen has the Huskies (and Crimson Tide) right where he wants them

 “Everybody laces their cleats up the same way,” Huskies running back Lavon Coleman said.
 “It doesn’t matter what they did during the season; it doesn’t matter what we did.
 All I know is when kickoff comes, the better team is going to win.”

-When you look at All-American picks, the NFL draft projections and the number of stars next to each recruit, Alabama is clearly the better team.
+When you look at All-America picks, NFL draft projections and the number of stars next to each recruit, Alabama is clearly the better team.
 In fact, fivethirtyeight.com ranked this year’s Tide as the best college football team ever.

 Then again, sometimes the best path to winning everything is having nothing to lose.
 The Huskies don’t have any pressure on them, don’t have any expectations to deliver, and don’t have any criticism to face if they come up short.

 But as Petersen believes, that doesn’t mean they don’t have a chance.